microBob/EPSRender.com/Other Sources/Notes.md

 1. pull the oldest item from `verifyingQueue` and send to node to verify
 	1. mark node rendering with job
 2. check `jobQueue`
+	1. check `0` index for necro jobs (jobs from dead nodes)
-	1. if there is a rendering blender job with 0 working nodes, send next frame of this project from `blenderQueue` to node
+	2. if there is a rendering blender job with 0 working nodes, send next frame of this project from `blenderQueue` to node
 		1. mark node rendering with job
-	2. pick the next ME job
+	3. pick the next ME job
 		1. mark node rendering with job
-	3. pick the next frame in the oldest blender job
+	4. pick the next frame in the oldest blender job
 		1. mark node rendering with job

 ### Received verify (node completed verification)